Android app Tactile Clock vibrates the current time

 Additional features

-You may also use Tactile clock to keep informed about the current time.
+- Keep informed about the current time.
 The app can vibrate the current time automatically every X minutes or every hour.

 Download and source code: